BEST TIME TO VISIT THE NORTHERN FRONTIER FOR A KENYA SAFARI

 Dear Raza, The accommodations you recommended were superb.
 We loved them all -- Giraffe Manor, Wilderness Trails, Governor's Il Moran, Ngorongoro Crater Lodge and Mnemba Island Lodge.

 Pat Bernard, Vice President, Global Channel Sales, Novell Corp - New Hampshire United States

 EAST AFRICA SAFARI BOOKING TRIP IDEA FOR NORTHERN FRONTIER IN KENYA

-When visiting Northern Frontier, we recommend combining your safari to Masai Mara for the wildebeest migration, Amboseli, Samburu or Laikipia - Lewa, Nakuru and Naivasha - Great Rift Valley Lakes.
-You can also day trek or climb the 2nd highest mountain in Africa - Mount Kenya.
+When visiting Northern Frontier, we recommend combining your safari to Masai Mara for the wildebeest migration, Amboseli, Samburu or Laikipia - Lewa, Nakuru, Elementaita, and Naivasha - Great Rift Valley Lakes.
+You can also climb the 2nd highest mountain in Africa: Mount Kenya.

 NORTHERN FRONTIER SAFARI & TOUR PLANNING DETAILS

 Kickstart Your Safari Planning

 ARE YOU PLANNING TO BOOK AN AFRICAN SAFARI TO NORTHERN FRONTIER IN KENYA?

 Do You Need Knowledgeable, Experienced & Specialist Guidance For Your Travels In Northern Frontier ?
 Let Us Help Plan Your Trip Itinerary CorrectlyCONTACT AN AFRICA TRAVEL EXPERT ON NORTHERN FRONTIER

 NORTHERN FRONTIER CAMPS & LODGES